Set up Dutch taxes in your Shopify store

 Country-specific registration

 You also have the option to register for VAT in each EU country that you ship to.
-To add the local VAT registration number, follow the same steps as when adding your home country’s VAT registration number.
+To add the local VAT registration number:

 If you are unable to select the additional country you are VAT-registered in, you may need to create a shipping zone first.
 To create a shipping zone:

-2. In the Shipping section, click Create zone.
+3. In the Shipping zones section, click on Add shipping zone.

 Selling digital goods